AdaCore/training_material/courses/static_analysis_via_compiler/010_static_analysis_via_compiler.rst

 + GNAT's analysis is extensive, but not without limitations

   + A compiler rather than a static analyzer
-  + :toolname:`CodePeer` will be used as a counter-example
+  + :toolname:`GNAT Static Analysis Suite` will be used as a counter-example

 ===============
 GNAT Warnings